airaria/TextPruner/README_EN.md

 #### Performance

-We prune the model with diffrent number of iterations (`n_iters`).
+We prune the model with different numbers of iterations (`n_iters`).
 The accuracies are listed below:

 | Model      | n_iters=1           |           n_iters=2 |           n_iters=4 |           n_iters=8 |           n_iters=16 |
 | :------------ | :-----------: | :-----------: | :-----------: | :-----------: | :------------: |